mui/mui-x/docs/data/migration/migration-pickers-v5/migration-pickers-v5.md

 You can find more information about this pattern in the [MUI Base documentation](https://mui.com/base/getting-started/usage/#shared-props).

-There changes always apply to all the components that had the prop.
+These changes apply to all the components that had the prop.
 For example, the `ToolbarComponent` has been replaced by a `Toolbar` component slot on all pickers.

 ### Input renderer (required in v5)